monarch-initiative/ontogpt/README.md

 _OntoGPT_ is a Python package for extracting structured information from text with large language models (LLMs), _instruction prompts_, and ontology-based grounding.

-Two different strategies for knowledge extraction are currently implemented in OntoGPT:

 [For more details, please see the full documentation.](https://monarch-initiative.github.io/ontogpt/)

 ## Quick Start